TRSTN4/br4nch/docs/guides/getting_started.md

 > ┗━ Second node
 > ```
 >

-> To create multiple nodes in the same function call, you can use list for the `layer` argument.
+> To create multiple nodes in the same function call, you can use list for the `node` argument.
 >
 > ```python
 > >>> br4nch.create.Node(tree="MyTree", node=["Apple", "Pear"], parent="0")